-Learn more about Brazil’s highest mountain, a sacred Yanomami landmark hidden deep in the Amazon, and learn surprising curiosities about this mysterious peak
+Learn more about Brazil’s highest mountain, a sacred Yanomami landmark hidden deep in the Amazon Rainforest

-Have you ever heard about the Pico da Neblina?
-This towering mountain is the highest point in Brazil, standing at 2,995 meters above sea level.
-Hidden in the northwest Amazon, it rises above the rainforest canopy and is almost always wrapped in mist.
-That’s why its name perfectly translates to “Peak of the Fog.”
+Pico da Neblina is the highest peak in Brazil, standing at almost 3,000 meters above sea level.
+Hidden in the northwest Amazon, it rises above the rainforest canopy, and it’s almost always wrapped in mist.

 Photo: Lucas Miagostovich